w2ll2am/A16ZxMistral/README.md

-# A16ZxMistral Repo
+# DROPOUT Repo

+This is the DROPOUT repo, the platform to monitors hazardous events in your camera feeds for first responders and live feed security.

-This is the A16ZXMISTRAL repo, to run the website first follow steps in `Setup`, then follow steps in `Running the Website`.
+The following are instructions to run the website, first follow steps in `Setup`, then follow steps in `Running the Website`.

 ## Project